Understanding Felony Sentencing in the Federal Court System

 |Offense Level||0, 1||2,3||4,5,6||7,8,9||10,11,12||13+|

-The judges must start with these ranges of allowable sentences, but is allowed to depart from the guidelines only when it finds “an aggravating or mitigating circumstance of a kind, or to a degree, not adequately taken into consideration by the Sentencing Commission in formulating the guidelines that should result in a sentence different from that described.”
+The judges must start with these ranges of allowable sentences.
+They are allowed to depart from the guidelines in the presence of “an aggravating or mitigating circumstance of a kind, or to a degree, not adequately taken into consideration by the Sentencing Commission in formulating the guidelines that should result in a sentence different from that described.”
 18 U.S.C. § 3553(b)

 So, if the defendant was the organizer or ringleader of the crime, the sentence could be longer.
-But, if the defendant was a minor participant in the crime, the sentence could be shorter as well.
+But, if the defendant was a minor participant in the crime, the sentence could be shorter.

 Judges are not permitted to depart from the standard sentences for any reasons based on race, sex, national origin, creed, religion, socio-economic status, lack of guidance as a youth, physical condition, or addictions.